yacov/malaberg-browserstack/test_automation_PRD.md

 -   **Visual Regression Testing**: Using **Percy** to catch UI inconsistencies across platforms and devices.
 -   **AI-Based Visual Validation**: Leveraging **OpenAI's API** for intelligent layout and visual validation in complex scenarios.

+#### **6.2 Updated Features**

+-   **Data Sharing Across Contexts**:
+    -   Implemented a **SharedDataContext** to facilitate data sharing between different Behat context classes.
+This ensures that data (like memorized product details, shipping information, order numbers) can be accessed and verified across multiple steps and contexts during the test execution.

 ___